Santa Fe, TX Theft Rates and Theft Maps

 Home Security

-A crime occurs on average every 16 hours 53 minutes in Santa Fe.
+A theft occurs on average every 45.8 hours in Santa Fe.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Santa Fe, TX